robertreems/rvr.base/README.md

 Make sure the cursor is the root folder of the project and run:
 `python3 -m build`

-# Using the module
-An example says more than 1000 words in my opinion.
-Please see the example.py file in this project for examples.

-# Distributing the module
+## Distributing the module
 python3 -m twine upload dist/* --verbose -u <PyPi username>

-# testing the build module
+## Testing the build module
-Yeah I know this isn't proper testing but for now I've got to do with it.
+Yeah I know, this isn't proper testing.
+But for now I've got to do with it.
 Here is an example:

 ```Bash